 - Monitoring your weight and blood pressure

-- Detailed family history and lifestyle evaluation to check for any cardiovascular risk factors
+- Detailed family history of heart conditions and lifestyle evaluation to check for any cardiovascular risk factors

 - Eye examination: your eyes will be examined to look at the blood vessels at the back of the eye